BluesparkLabs/iu_paragraphs/README.md

 3) Add a field named _Sections_ of type _Paragraph_ (aka Entity Reference Revision); For _Reference Type_, include only the Section type;

+4) We recommend the _Paragraphs Experimental_ field widget for Form Display.

+5) Ensure your theme is configured to display the node content in a theme Region that spans the width of the screen (aka, edge-to-edge).

 # Credits